 If you want to get past the ATS, it pays to tailor your resume.
 You can do this by looking at the original job advert and picking out any words or phrases used there.
 Sprinkling these throughout your application — as we have in the CV example — is a smart move.

-Choosing the best CV format for a nurse
+Choosing the right CV format for nurse

 When applying for nursing roles, make things easy for recruiters.
 To do that, you should use the reverse chronological approach.
 It’s quite simple.
 Start with your most recent experience or education at the top of the page, and then work your way backwards in time.